khantzay240/WatchMoviesApp/README.txt

 The URL link for our app - https://movie-app-uk44.onrender.com/ what's completed;
--Roughly the code is structured-misha
+-Roughly the code is structured
 -Have database but still has only data for one movie -Connected database with Vs and filess.io
 -Can comit and push from Vs to github.